boazsegev/iodine/README.md

 Go to [localhost:3000/source](http://localhost:3000/source) to download the `config.ru` file using the `X-Sendfile` extension.

+#### Pre-Compressed assets / files

+Simply `gzip` your static files and iodine will automatically recognize and send the `gz` version if the client (browser) supports the `gzip` transfer-encoding.

+For example, to offer a compressed version of `style.css`, run (in the terminal):

+      $  gzip -k -9 style.css

+Now, you will have two files in your folder, `style.css` and `style.css.gz`.

+When a browser that supports compressed encoding (which is most browsers) requests the file, iodine will recognize that a pre-compressed option exists and will prefer the `gzip` compressed version.

+It's as easy as that.
+No extra code required.

 ### Special HTTP `Upgrade` support

 Iodine's HTTP server includes special support for the Upgrade directive using Rack's `env` Hash, allowing the application to focus on services and data while Iodine takes care of the network layer.